 Standing at 6’9″ and around 300 pounds, Miller was a standout college player at the University of Arkansas.
 I still remember him forcing OT against LSU by swatting a shot by NCAA MDE Shaquille O’Neal in a game.
 He was drafted by the Suns with the 22nd pick in the same draft that saw Shaq and Alonzo Mourning go 1 and 2.
 In limited minutes, he put up numbers that fit his frame and played a very important role in beating David Robinson’s Spurs and Shawn Kemp’s Sonics in the 93 playoffs.
 His numbers got bigger the following season and so did his weight.
 Then after a rape allegation, the Suns were ready to give up on him.

 After a season with the Pistons, Miller ended up in Toronto, where he put up career-best numbers and had the meltdown featured above.

 That video is from December 5th of 1995 and following two exceptional performances by Miller — 20 points, 11 boards and 6 blocks vs the 76ers and 29 points vs the Heat.
-After getting hacked by (a skinny) Shawn Kemp and not receiving a call, Miller flipped out and was ejected by replacement referee Michael Krom.
+After getting hacked by (a skinny) Shawn Kemp and not receiving a call, Miller flipped out and was ejected by a replacement referee.
 That’s when he went into Bob Knight mode, threatened the refs and tried to throw a chair onto the court.
 If this happened today, I’m pretty sure he would have been looking at a big fine and suspension.
-Back in 1995, he probably got a slap on the wrist and was told no desert tonight by his coach.
+Back in 1995, he probably got a slap on the wrist and was told no dessert tonight by his coach.

 - 35 points, 12 rebounds, 9 assists, 4 steals, 3 blocks